Vyral/base-template/_posts/2018-09-25-the-market-may-be-slowing-down-but-theres-no-need-to-worry.md

 tags:
   - Market Update
 excerpt: >-
-  Out market may be slowing down, but I’m confident a shift isn’t on the horizon.
+  Our market may be slowing down, but I’m confident a shift isn’t on the horizon.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Adam+Stary/2018/The+Stary+Group-+market+update.mp4